zalando/restful-api-guidelines/hyper-media/Hypermedia.md

 preferably using standard [link relations](http://www.iana.org/assignments/link-relations/link-relations.xml).

 Clients and Servers are required to support `_links` with its `href` and `rel` attributes, not only at the root level but also in nested objects.
-To reduce the effort needed by clients to process hypertext data from servers it's not required to implement CURIEs, URI templates or embedded resources.
-Nor is it required to support the HAL media type `application/hal+json`.
+To reduce the effort needed by clients to process hypertext data from servers it's not recommended to serve data with CURIEs, URI templates or embedded resources.
+Nor is it required to support the HAL media type
+`application/hal+json`.

 We opted for this subset of HAL after conducting a comparison of different hypermedia formats based on properties like: